 So, here it is… my whole point to this.
 Because of my exploits, lack of formal instruction and numerous trips to the ER, I have inadvertently gained a lifetime’s worth of surfing knowledge, in just a few years.

 All of this, because of Stand Up Paddling.
-So…go to my lessons page and buy a lesson.
+So…go to my lessons page and sign up.
 You’ll like it.